langpp/net-insight/public/assets/iconfonts/bootstrap-icons/icons/README.md

 ### npm scripts

-Here are some key scripts you'll use during development.
+Here are some key scripts you use during development.
 Be sure to look to our `package.json` for a complete list of scripts.

 | Script | Description |
 | --- | --- |